mandelsoft/documents/config/README.md

 update in its general form has to handle the migration of an existing implementation structure towards a potentially different one arising from revised or evolved design decisions.
-This not only could require the migration of data structures but also to preserce abstract state distributed over multiple implementation elements.
+This not only could require the migration of data structures but also to preserve abstract state distributed over multiple implementation elements.

 The term *installation* will be used in the following as a synonym for both *setup* and *update*.
 If required, the term update will explicitly be used.